BSC-CNS-EAPM/AdaptivePELE/docs/_sources/Examples.rst.txt

 to the corresponding cluster center.
 Cluster centers are always compared in the same order, and, if there is no similar cluster, it generates a new one.

-Aside form the speed, a big advantage of using this method is that it permits the user to define different criteria in different regions.
+Aside from the speed, a big advantage of using this method is that it permits the user to define different criteria in different regions.
 This way, we can optimize the number of clusters, giving more importance to regions with more interactions, potentially being more metastable.